Fabrício Werdum

-Fabrício Werdum ([faˈbɾisju veʁˈdũ]; born 30 July 1977) is a Brazilian mixed martial artist and former UFC Heavyweight Champion who competes in the Heavyweight division.
-He is also a 4-time Brazilian jiu-jitsu world champion, a two-time Abu Dhabi Combat Club World Heavyweight Champion and European jiu-jitsu champion.
-He holds a black belt in Brazilian jiu-jitsu, Judo, and Muay Thai.
+Fabrício Werdum ([faˈbɾisju veʁˈdũ]; born 30 July 1977) is a Spanish-Brazilian mixed martial artist and former UFC Heavyweight Champion who competes in the Heavyweight division.
+He is also a 4-time Brazilian jiu-jitsu world champion, a two-time Abu Dhabi Combat Club World Heavyweight Champion and a member of the ADCC Hall of Fame.
+He holds black belts in Brazilian jiu-jitsu, Judo, and Muay Thai.
 Werdum has competed in PRIDE, the UFC, Strikeforce, and Jungle Fight.
-At the time of his departure from the UFC, Werdum was #14 in the UFC heavyweight rankings.
+Fight Matrix ranks him as the fourth best heavyweight MMA fighter of all time.